-Equivalent to a whopping 36 small nets or bags, our 1.2m3 bag is a popular choice for firewood delivery.
+Our 1.2m3 bag is a popular choice for firewood delivery.
 Ideal for use with devices such as wood-burning stoves, pizza ovens, fire pits, as well as open fires.
 Also suitable for use in smoke controlled, DEFRA-approved stoves.

 Nationwide bulk kiln-dried hardwood log delivery.
 Instant-burn fuel for every type of wood-burning appliance.

 Our bulk deliveries are secured safely to pallets to ensure your kiln-dried logs reach you in optimum condition.
 To maintain the integrity of the firewood, we recommend that you remove all logs from their bags, and stack them carefully into a log store, garage, or similar dry storage facility.

 In line with our commitment to sustainability, our kiln-dried hardwood logs are sourced from a range of species through responsible woodland thinning efforts.
 This ensures that no one species of trees is unduly reduced from British woodland.

 You may receive a mixed variety of hardwood species, with Oak, Beech and Ash being common contents.
 Logs are subject to quality control, and each log is 50 cm (19.7 inches) in length and 8-20 cm (4-8 inches in diameter) allowing for a discrepancy of 10% in length and diameter.